Your Questions Answered:

-Since Apple’s acquisition of Logic Pro, GarageBand has become the little brother of Logic.
-Offering a very similar workflow and layout, the only thing missing from GarageBand are synth plugins, presets and advanced plugins.
+Since Apple's acquisition of Logic Pro, GarageBand has become the little brother of Logic.
+Offering a very similar workflow and layout, the only thing missing from GarageBand is synth plugins, presets and advanced plugins.

 You get some pretty awesome instruments and also have some effects like:

 That being said, with GarageBand and a fleet of free plugins, you can create really great music.
 In fact, there are plenty of professional musicians, that have gotten so good at GarageBand, they don't need anything else.

 And you can make some insane stuff on it.
 Sam Gellaitry has often posted GarageBand phone sessions, and they sound incredible.

 Add to that the fact you also can have GarageBand on your iPhone and you can start to understand the appeal of this awesome little DAW.

 If you've been using GarageBand already, and have been loving the workflow, but want more content and stuff to do, consider getting Logic Pro X. These two programs have become quite similar, so switching between them is very easy and painless.

 You can also open GarageBand iPhone projects in Logic.
 So, you could capture an idea and then move it to Logic to finish.